sieugene/dashboard/README.md

 Dashboard with dragndrop elements, includes text, image, video, charts.

-## Features (v0.1.1)
+## Features (v1.0)

 - Separate panel with elements.
-- Saves the position of the columns and the contents of the elements.
+- Saves the position of the columns and the contents of the elements.(only on local startup)
-- Drag'n'drop elements of images, videos, charts.
+- Drag and drop elements of images, videos, charts.
+- Delete items and edit them.
+- Settings for automatic saving, display of progress.
+- Guide page.

 If you have any ideas about expanding the functionality or tips for improving it, write to me.
 Visit my website to [contact me](https://sieugene.vercel.app/)

-> At the moment, there is a raw version of dashboard,
-> in the future it is planned to expand the functionality
-> in your free time.
-There are bugs in the application, performance problems.
-> Further updates will fix the problem with saving data and expand the features with the settings panel.

 ## Tools
 This is a full stack application that includes.
 (The backend part is done using the next api)